 *Equivalent to NCCCO's level 3 training when combined with the proper practical experience.

 Our online Canada advanced rigger signaler training provides a quick, simple and effective way to get yourself or your riggers and signalers Canada. compliant.
 We've been providing rigging training solutions for individuals, safety managers and business owners for over 15 years.

 Don't settle for courses that promise certification, but are only 15 minutes long.
-Those types of courses often come up short when CSA comes for an audit.
-Our robust training approach gives an interactive experience where learners are able to retain the information and apply it on the job site, preventing costly fines from the CSA.
+Those types of courses often come up short when Canada comes for an audit.
+Our robust training approach gives an interactive experience where learners are able to retain the information and apply it on the job site, preventing costly fines from the Canada.
 Our Canada advanced rigger and signalman course takes approximately 3 hours to complete and learners get a certificate instantly upon completion.

 Safety training is an investment.
 That is why hundreds of companies and individuals all over the world trust the Hard Hat Training Series for their online training needs.
 Our unique online training program has been fine tuned to provide you with the best training experience possible.

 Supplementary materials include a study guide, reference chart, instructor practical exams and guides.

 Take complete control of your safety training by requesting your custom branch now!
 We will respond within one business day.
 Need it now?
 Call us at 208-252-5331 for immediate assistance.

 When you purchase (credits) you are essentially buying seats in a virtual classroom.
 You may assign any employee(s) to any class(es) at any time until those (seats) have all been assigned.